ttnguyen0101/IT-Concepts-for-Programmers/README.md

 - to maintain and improve our technical competence and to undertake technological tasks for others only if qualified by training or experience, or after full disclosure of pertinent limitations.

 #### Storage
+The difference between latency and transfer rates in the performance of a hard drive:
+- The latency rate is the sum of seek time (the amount of time it takes a hard drive’s read/write head to find the physical location of a data on the disk) and rotational latency (the average time for the sector of the disk that is being accessed to rotate into position under the disk head after a completed seek).
+Latency is measured in millisecond (ms).
+The longer the latency, the slower the hard drive performance.
+- The transfer rate is the speed at which data is transferred to and from the disk media.
+It is measured in megabytes per second (MBps).
+The higher the transfer rate, the higher the hard drive performance.

+How a solid state drive (SSD) varies from a traditional hard drive: SSD stores data inside a solid state disk while traditional hard drive stores data inside a spinning disk.
+SSD uses flash memory instead of spinning disk; it uses Electrically Erasable Programmable Read Only Memory (EEPROM) which has no latency issue associated with the spinning disk and is much faster.
+The SSD is much lighter, durable, and more efficient, however it is more expensive than the traditional hard drive.

 #### Memory
+Why increasing RAM impacts computing speed and the difference between 64- and 32-bit data paths:
+- The CPU does not load data, programs, and instructions directly from the hard drive of the computer.
+Instead, when the computer is on, information from the hard drive is loaded into RAM (random access memory) before it is accessed by the CPU for further use.
+Increasing RAM allows the computer to have more data, programs, and instructions ready to be used, which results in faster computing speed.
+- Data path is the number of bits of data being transferred in one clock cycle.
+A 64-bit data path can transfer 64 bits of data per cycle, while 32-bit can transfer 32.
+RAM speed is determined by its data path - the higher the number of bits per cycle, the faster the speed.

+2 difference between RAM and hard disk storage:
+- RAM is the working memory that stores short-term data while the hard disk stores long term data.
+- RAM storage is volatile and requires power - when the computer is off, all its data is wiped away.
+Hard disk storage is non-volatile and does not require power - its data is not erased even when the computer is off.
+Computer stores data in the hard drive when it is off, and retrieves data from the hard drive when it is on.

 #### Data Representation
 #### Operating Systems